“Set their Feet on the Firm and Stable Earth”

 On the heels of this massive overcrowding, came the legal mandates established by No Child Left Behind.
 Students were now required to take benchmark tests measuring what they had learned up to that grade level.
 Adult proctors would pull random kids out of class, typically in the middle of a lesson, often leaving only one or two students remaining in their desks.
 These exams ate up two weeks during the first semester, and another two weeks in the Spring.

-If that wasn’t enough, politicians, and district leaders began to publicly demonstrate a great deal of favoritism toward the hard sciences, especially in computer technology.
-So considering the addition of new historic events, overcrowded classrooms, tighter schedules, and mandatory exams, the last thing history education needed was an inherent bias toward the hard sciences.
+If that wasn’t enough, politicians, and district leaders began to publicly exert a great deal of favoritism toward the hard sciences, especially in computer technology.
+So considering the addition of new historic events, overcrowded classrooms, tighter schedules, and mandatory exams, the last thing history education needed was an inherent bias against the humanities.

 If indeed, history classes provide the metaphoric glue that holds our nation together, we are all in big trouble.
 And the threats come from many sides.
 When our public schools are no longer a priority, open to all, we are essentially smothering our shared past.